manucardona/capp30239_project/final_story.md

 ## What They Talk About

 When the conferences themselves are broken down by topic, clear patterns emerge.
-Education, poverty, and gender equality are themes the President and her team mention most often, underscoring the administration’s focus on social policy and equality.
+Education, poverty, and gender equality are themes the President and her team mention most often, underscoring the administration’s focus on social policy and equality[^2].

 Journalists, meanwhile, devote more of their limited speaking time to migration, a topic that has become increasingly central to Mexico’s domestic and international politics.
 It’s one of the few areas where their voices occasionally overtake the President’s, reflecting perhaps both public concern and the press’s watchdog instinct.